 - Academic Achievement in English Language Arts/Reading

 - Academic Achievement in Mathematics

 - Academic Achievement in Science

 - Academic Achievement in Social Studies

-- Top 25 Percent: Student Progress
+- Top 25 Percent: Comparative Academic Growth

-- Top 25 Percent: Closing Performance Gaps
+- Top 25 Percent: Comparative Closing the Gaps

 - Postsecondary Readiness

-Schools may also find campus comparison groups useful for comparing their own performance to peer campuses.
+Campuses may also find campus comparison groups useful for comparing their own performance to peer campuses.

-Each campus is assigned to a unique comparison group comprised of Texas schools that are most similar to it.
-To determine the campus comparison group, each campus is identified by school type (See the School Types chart in "Chapter 2 - Ratings Criteria and Index Targets" for more information.) then grouped with 40 other campuses from anywhere in Texas that are most similar in grade levels served, size, the percentage of students who are economically disadvantaged, mobility rate, the percentage of English language learners, the percentage of students served by special education, and the percentage of students enrolled in an early college high school program.
+Each campus is assigned to a unique comparison group made up of Texas schools that are most similar to it.
+To determine the campus comparison group, each campus is identified by school type (See the School Types chart in Chapter 1 for more information.) then grouped with 40 other campuses from anywhere in Texas that are most similar in grade levels served, size, percentage of students who are economically disadvantaged, mobility rate, percentage of English learners, percentage of students served by special education, and percentage of students enrolled in an Early College High School program.
 Each campus has only one unique campus comparison group.
-There is no limit to the number of comparison groups to which a school may be a member.
-It is possible for a school to be a member of no comparison group other than its own or a member of a number of comparison groups.
+There is no limit on the number of comparison groups to which a campus may be a member.
+It is possible for a campus to be a member of no comparison group other than its own or a member of several comparison groups.